 Despite all that, the show produced some of the best television around at the time, including one legendary Thanksgiving episode. (“As God is my witness, I thought turkeys could fly.”)

 “WKRP” is the spiritual godfather to workplace comedies like “The Office” and “Parks and Recreation” and “Scrubs” — a group of zany characters, all trapped in a zany place, doing zany things.
 Like so many other shows, it was about a bunch of lovable losers — and they were losers, there was no getting around that.

-I suspect that’s what makes a show like WKRP so hard to make now.
-You saw glimpses of it in “Community,” but it’s very hard to sell a show about losers to a studio or a network or an audience.
-Real life deals enough of that to us.
+I suspect that’s what makes a show like WKRP so tough to make now.
+You saw glimpses of it in “Community,” but it’s understandably difficult to sell a show about losers to a studio or a network or an audience.
+Real life gives us enough of that.

-Still, that’s nothing new.
-There are lots of characters like that on TV.
-But other shows invite us to laugh at those characters — that Michael Scott, he’s such a moron; that Kramer, he’s so weird; and so on.
-We get to look down on them, from behind a thick, protective coating of irony.
+Admittedly, there are lots of weird characters on TV.
+But other shows invite us to laugh at them — that Michael Scott, he’s such a moron; that Kramer, he’s so whacky; and so on.
+We get to look down on them from behind a thick, protective coating of irony.

-Here’s a good example, from the first season — and one of my favorite episodes.
-WKRP sponsors a band called “Scum of the Earth” and it’s a disaster from the moment the exceedingly well-dressed men show up.
+Here’s a good example, from the first season (and one of my favorite episodes).
+WKRP sponsors a concert by a band called “Scum of the Earth” to show off its new format change, and it’s a disaster from the moment the exceedingly well-dressed men show up.
 After abusing and insulting everyone within spitting distance, they refuse to play.
-So Andy and Venus and (reluctantly) Johnny have to beat them up to get them onstage.
+So Andy and Venus and (reluctantly) Johnny have to fight them to get them onstage.